sagemath/sagewiki_to_gh-2022-10-10/days82.md

 experience is not necessary''' to participate to the event!

 '''Mathematical / Sage project:''' If you have a specific project in mind to work on during the week, please describe it.
-Otherwise, tell us what part of Sage you are interested in and what kind of mathematics you do.
+Otherwise, tell us what part of Sage you are interested in and what kind of mathematics you do. ''Remark: a same project can be shared by many participants, if you share your project with another applicant, please say so''.

 '''Motivation:''' please explain what motivates you to participate to this event.